TaiwanBitdevs/TaiwanBitdevs.github.io/_posts/2025-07-10-socratic-seminar-25.md

     - I'm unwilling to defend Core's actions because I don't agree with them and have no need to (i don't receive funding from chaincode labs or spiral)
       - heart of the issue was "fix or remove" datacarrier
       - Core dragged their feet -- did nothing, then removed datacarrier without acknowledging their initial inaction
+      - Core argues and communicates in bad faith
     - Unified mempools / Policy should equal consensus is the wrong approach
-    - I don't advocate for Knots, but I respect what Luke-jr is doing and have no problem recommending long-standing Bitcoin implementations
+    - I don't advocate for Knots, but I respect what Luke-jr is doing and encourage others to look into it
-    - Core should have left it alone - unclear why push for a change that lacks technical merit with poor arguments -- questionable motivations in funding
+    - Core should have left it alone - unclear what need is there to push for a change that lacks technical merit with poor arguments -- questionable motivations in funding

 ### Ross Ulbricht is Free!